flow-php/etl-adapter-csv/README.md

 ## Description

 ETL Adapter that provides Loaders and Extractors that works with CSV files.
-Loader does not require any external dependencies, it's working on internal PHP functions.
+It does not require any external dependencies, it's working on internal PHP functions.

 ## Installation